AllisonXUPR/Coffee-Code-Workshop/docs/Workshop Materials/Workshop Materials.md

 Check out the workshop materials from our Coffee & Code Workshop Series!

-Our workshop materials are collaboratively developed by [our digital schlarship group](https://ds.bc.edu/people/).If your schedule does not permit you to attend our workshops, you will find the workshop materials available here on our website and on GitHub.
+Our workshop materials are collaboratively developed by [our digital schlarship group](https://ds.bc.edu/people/).
+If your schedule does not permit you to attend our workshops, you will find the workshop materials available here on our website and on GitHub.